bk20dev/forest/README.md

 <br />

-- Track the step count, burned calories, distance travelled and CO₂ saved
+- Track your step count, burnt calories, distance travelled and CO₂ saved
-- Get rewarded by completing your daily goal and keep motivated
+- Get rewarded by completing your daily goal and stay motivated
-- Use a handful notification with your daily stats updated live
+- View handy notifications with, daily stats updated live
 - View a daily history of your progress
-- View a detailed summary of your all-time progress
+- View a detailed summary of your overall progress

 ## 🐻‍❄️ Instalation and First Launch

 1. Download the latest prebuilt binary (.apk file) from [Releases](https://github.com/bk20dev/forest/releases)
 2. Run the downloaded file and temporarily allow instalation from unknown sources if prompted (turn it back off after installation).
 3. Click "Install" and wait for the app to install.
-4. On some devices you may encounter a Play Protect warning, but don't worry - this app is safe to use.
-I'm just an unverified developer (sorry).
+4. On some devices you may encounter a Play Protect warning, but don't worry - the app is safe to use, and open-sourced.
+I'm just an unverified developer.
-5. You are good to go 🚀.
+5. You are now good to go 🚀.

 🚨 **Heads up!** On most devices you'll need to **turn off the app battery optimizations** for the app to count steps accurately.
 Forest uses a minimal amount of power and it won't impact your battery life.